Union Platform Overview

 Union Server is the communications hub of the platform, and the backbone of every deployed application.
 The server accepts inputs from all connected clients, passes messages between clients, and keeps clients synchronized with each other.

-Union Client SDKs are programming frameworks for creating Union client applications.
+Union Client Frameworks are programming frameworks for creating Union client applications.
 For example, Reactor is a Union Client SDK for creating multiuser Adobe Flash applications.

 The UPC Protocol is the language Union clients speak when communicating with the Union server.
-Most Union developers will never use UPC directly, but many will encounter it in client and server log files that show messages moving back and forth between clients and the server.
+Many Union developers will never use UPC directly, but will encounter it in client and server log files that show messages moving back and forth between clients and the server.

 Union breaks the complexity of multiuser application development down into a small group of digestible concepts: